redgecombe/linux/Documentation/virt/kvm/mmu.rst

     shadow pages) so role.quadrant takes values in the range 0..3.
 Each quadrant maps 1GB virtual address space. role.access:
-    Inherited guest access permissions in the form uwx.
+    Inherited guest access permissions in the form uwxr.
 Note execute permission is positive, not negative. role.invalid:
     The page is invalid and should not be used.
 It is a root page that is